Students told to vacate JNU hostel, protests in campus

 The students held a protest near Sabarmati Dhaba inside the campus.

 “We cannot afford private accommodations as we belong to poor families.
 You only tell us where will we go?
 We are asked to leave the dormitory by 7 a.m.
-There are a lot of rooms vacant in the hostels, some dormitories have been turned into storerooms but we are not getting a place to stay,” said another first-year student of BA.
+There are a lot of rooms vacant in the hostels, some dormitories have been turned into storerooms but we are not getting a place to stay,” said another first-year student of BA in Chinese.

 “We were just sleeping, they checked our identity cards, after that, they asked us to vacate the hostel, we asked them to extend the time of our stay as we have not been allotted the hostels yet but they refused,” another student studying at the School of International Studies told IANS.